Can a Small Model Learn to Look Before It Leaps? Dynamic Learning and Proactive Correction for Hallucination Detection: Introduction

 \section{Introduction}

-Large language models (LLMs) are profoundly reshaping numerous fields with their unprecedented capabilities \cite{zhao2023survey}, yet their widespread adoption is shadowed by a critical and inherent challenge: \textbf{hallucination}.
-This tendency to generate content that is factually incorrect, logically inconsistent with the provided context, or entirely fabricated, poses significant risks, particularly in high-stake domains such as medicine, law, and finance \cite{ji2023survey, zhang2023siren}.
-Consequently, the development of a truly trustworthy LLM necessitates not only fluency and instruction-following but also the ability to discern the veracity of its own outputs.
-This positions \textbf{hallucination detection}—the task of accurately assessing whether generated content is faithful to factual reality—as a critical hurdle on the path toward safe and reliable LLM deployment \cite{huang2025survey}.
+Hallucination undermines the reliability of large language models (LLMs) through the generation of factually incorrect or fabricated content.
+This issue poses severe risks in high-stakes domains such as medicine and law~\cite{ji2023survey, zhang2023siren}.
+Therefore, equipping LLMs with the ability to discern the veracity of their own outputs via \textbf{hallucination detection} has become a critical prerequisite for safe deployment~\cite{huang2025survey}.

-Prevailing research on hallucination detection falls into two paradigms: \textbf{intrinsic self-check} and \textbf{tool-augmented verification}.
-The former leverages a model's internal signals for hallucination flagging, such as token probabilities, self-consistency checks \cite{manakul2023selfcheckgpt}, or patterns in activation states \cite{du2024haloscope, bazarova2025hallucination}.
-However, these methods are fundamentally capped by a model's own knowledge boundaries and may fail when the model is confidently wrong.
+Existing detection methods typically fall into two paradigms: intrinsic self-check and tool-augmented verification.
+The former leverages models' internal signals like token probabilities \cite{ren2023ppl,Kuhn2023SemanticUncertainty} or patterns in activation states \cite{du2024haloscope, bazarova2025hallucination} for hallucination flagging.
+However, these methods may fail when the model is confidently wrong.